Welkro/Seismic-Array-Analysis/README.md

 ## Note to Readers

 This article serves as an overview of the project.
 For detailed visualizations and code examples, it is highly recommended to refer to the accompanying Jupyter Notebook file: `seismicAnalysis_Netherlands.ipynb`.
-The notebook contains all the code, comments, and outputs necessary to fully understand the data processing and visualization techniques employed in this project.
+The notebook contains all the code, comments, and outputs necessary to understand this project's data processing and visualization techniques fully.

 ## Introduction